-Using a fake ID is against the law, but if that's not reason enough to stay away from this type of purchase, here's another: It's also likely to lead to identity theft, which could impact the financial future of teens for many years to come.
+Using a fake ID is against the law, but here’s another reason teenagers should avoid this type of purchase: It could lead to identity theft, which could affect their financial future for years to come.

-Indeed, some fraudsters are targeting underage teens attempting to purchase fake IDs in order to gain access to personal data that could help them commit identity theft.
+Underage teens sometimes seek fake IDs to get around drinking laws.
+Fraudsters are targeting some teens attempting to purchase fake IDs in order to gain access to personal data that could help them commit identity theft.

-New York's governor Andrew Cuomo issued a warning to residents about the dangers involved in providing sensitive information to those that claim to sell fake IDs online.
-Cuomo says often, these people are pretending to sell fake IDs as a front intended to lure victims into handing over sensitive data.
+New York Gov. Andrew Cuomo warned about the dangers of providing sensitive information to those who claim to sell fake IDs online.
+Often, these people are pretending to sell fake IDs as a front intended to lure victims into handing over sensitive data, Cuomo says.

-Even when teens submit an application for a fake ID that includes a different birthdate, they also provide a bunch of valid personal data, including name, address and driver's license number, as well as a valid photo.
-Then, they submit a credit card number, and often, a phone number and email address as well.
+Even when teens submit an application for a fake ID that includes a different birthdate, they might also provide valid personal data, including name, address and driver's license number, as well as a valid photo.
+Then, they might submit a credit card number, and sometimes a phone number and email address as well.

 “Our message is simple: It's just not worth it—both for the immediate consequences of getting caught with a fake ID and for putting their financial future at risk,” Cuomo told WIVB.

 The same risks could apply to anyone who seeks to buy a fake passport, immigration card or Social Security card, depending on what information they provide when they try to make the purchase.

 Editor’s note: This content was lightly edited and updated on Jan.
 24, 2018.